awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

     # After reboot open a new terminal window and issue these commands
+    # NOTE: If terminal window spins when restarted, close the terminal window and launch a new one
     cd ~/environment
     # Clone the repository
     git clone https://github.com/awslabs/aws-iot-greengrass-accelerators.git